jayanth-karri22/ios-share-extension/README.md

 # react-native-share-menu

-Adds the application to the share menu of the device, so it can be launched from other apps and receive data from them.
+Adds the application to the share menu of the device, so it can be launched from other apps and receive data from them (current text or images).

 ## Installation